jalal246/validate-access/README.md

 # validate-access

-> The only function which is crazy enough to validate project accessibility
+> Utility functions, parse, validate and extract data for a given directory with
-> files in all possible means - literally.
+> multiple entries.

 ```bash
 npm install validate-access